 They are easy-to-use and the best sites will return results in no more than a few minutes.
 The only big challenge for you is choosing which background checking site to use.
 But we can help you there too.

 Our researchers have been testing all the top background checking sites to see which are best at returning accurate and up-to-date criminal record data.
-They have given special consideration to deferred adjudication records in their tests and have narrowed the market down to three providers who performed significantly better than the rest.
+They have given special consideration to deferred adjudication records in their tests and have narrowed the market down to two providers who performed significantly better than the rest.

 TruthFinder offers thorough and detailed background checks and criminal history reports and as the name suggests it offers a remarkable level of accuracy.
 Truthfinder can dig out everything from arrest data, sex offender registries, driving records, and deferred adjudications to contact information, financial history, educational background, and employment records.
 We tried to trick it with misleading information but found it had an impressive habit of still finding the right records.